Marcin-Kumar/f1-car-manager/README.md

 # f1-car-manager
-A windows desktop application to manage all aspects of a Formula 1 car
+A windows desktop application to manage all aspects of a Formula 1 car based on C# and WPF